Powerwall+ Solar Assembly Replacement

 Leave a service loop inside the housing so future service has wire to work with.

-- Install the covers back onto the
+Install the covers back onto the LB conduit housing.

-- Install the PVI door by aligning the hinge and sliding the cover to the left to engage the hinge pins.
+Install the PVI door by aligning the hinge and sliding the cover to the

 - Remove Lockout/Tagout and restore power to the Powerwall+ be turning ON the breaker and flipping the Powerwall+ enable switch to ON.

-- In the Tesla One app, follow the
+In the Tesla One app, follow the steps to commission the new Solar Inverter

-steps to commission the new Solar Inverter and integrate it into the customer's
+and integrate it into the customer's system.

 Ensure the system shows no faults and solar is successfully generating power and the Powerwall is accepting it

-- Close the cover of the inverter
+Close the cover of the inverter and ensure it latches.

 - Clean up any tools and debris left behind from the installation.
 Remove the caution tape/cones from the work area and store your supplies in the work vehicle.